 1. RCC Support - Southeast Region (ACT): Continue to participate in ACT, the Regional Coordinating Council for community transportation (RCC) for the Southeast NH area, including the eastern portion of the RPC region.
 Assistance will include development of funding proposals, development of coordination Operating Agreements with provider agencies, and planning for expansion of volunteer driver program coverage in central Rockingham County.

-Work Product: Expanded and diversified funding for ACT service Work Product: Implement service improvements identified through RCC strategic planning, including development of a volunteer driver program covering central Rockingham County.
+Work Product: Expanded and diversified funding for ACT service planning, including development of a volunteer driver program covering central Rockingham County.